 8.4.2 Type and extent of control

 This requirement is comparable to the requirements from ISO 9001:2008 Clauses 7.4.1 – Purchasing Process and Clause 7.4.3 - Verification of Purchased Product.
-You should seek and record evidence you’re your organization has ensured that the supplied product or service meets the specified requirements.
-Confirm that your organization has established and implement a process of inspection to ensure that purchased products conform to:
+You should seek and record evidence that your organization has ensured that the supplied product or service meets the specified requirements.
+If you need a procedure and forms to help control your business's purchasing and procurement process, click here.

-Externally provided processes remain within the organizations QMS control e.g. documented information is aligned to ensure common inputs, outputs, controls, ownership, governance etc., between the organization requirements and those that are used to interface with the external provider.
+Externally provided processes must remain under your organizations QMS control and can be achieved through documented information that is aligned to ensure common inputs, outputs, controls, ownership, governance etc., between your organization's requirements and those that are used to interface with the supplier.